Home Research People Publications Diversity in STEM Join us!

 Carolyn Graham (PhD Student, she/her)

 My academic interests include plant defense evolution, plant-insect interactions, mutualisms, and chemical ecology.
 I love testing broad evolutionary hypotheses using phylogenetic comparative methods paired with experimental manipulations.
 I graduated from Michigan State in 2019 with a B.S. in Biochemistry and Molecular Biology, and a minor in the History, Philosophy, and Sociology of Science.
 I then spent a year as a technician in the Weber Lab, working on a research project about whether indirect and direct defensive traits in the grape genus Vitis trade-off over evolutionary time.
 As a PhD student, I have continued studying defensive trait evolution in Vitis, expanding my perspective to capture a larger suite of traits that arthropods interact with on a grapevine.
 In my undergraduate work, I was involved in projects studying how microarthropods and their mutualistic interactions with plants are impacted by habitat fragmentation, and how plant defense investment compares across geographic scales.
-Rosemary Glos (PhD Student, she/her)
+Sylvie Martin-Eberhardt (PhD Student - co-advised with the Gilbert lab, they/them)

 I am a botanist and evolutionary ecologist with an interest in the ways that plant morphology and anatomy mediate interactions with other organisms.
 I earned my B.S. in plant sciences from Cornell University in 2020 and spent the following year as a research technician and lab manager in the Onyenedum Lab at Cornell.
 My PhD research is focused on the ecological and evolutionary drivers of complex trichome (hair) morphology in the plant family Loasaceae.
 This family has the most complex suite of hairs seen in any plant group (stinging, barbed, glandular and more!) but we know surprisingly little about their exact function and evolutionary patterns.
 My second passion is botanical illustration, so I often seek out projects that merge art and science.
 Outside of research, I enjoy skating for Ann Arbor Roller Derby, climbing big trees with ropes, and hunting for cool plants in the wild.
 Marianne Azevedo Silva (Postdoc, she/her)